 Amethyst, the birthstone for February, is one of the most popular colored gemstones.
 Today, Amethyst can be found in many moderately priced pieces of jewelry.
-Until the 19th century, Amethyst held a very elite place in the gemstone world, being considered one of the 5 ‘Cardinal’ gems, along with Diamond, Ruby, Sapphire, and Emerald.
+Until the 19th century, Amethyst held a very elite place in the gemstone world, being considered one of the 5 "Cardinal" gems, along with Diamond, Ruby, Sapphire, and Emerald.

 Amethyst in the Ancient World

 Amethyst has been used in jewelry since at least the time of the Egyptian Empire.
 Some Amethyst mining may have occurred as early as 3000 BCE.
 The stone was widely used during the 11th Dynasty and Middle Kingdom period, from around 2000 BCE to 1650 BCE.
-Wadi-el-Hudi was an important mining locality during at the time, but appears to have been depleted during this period, and the popularity and availability of Amethyst waned.
+Wadi-el-Hudi was an important mining locality during at the time but appears to have been depleted during this period, and the popularity and availability of Amethyst waned.
 It was probably during this period that the purple color first became associated with royalty.
 There was an active trade in Amethyst in the Aegean, and the Romans operated some mines during the Roman period of Egyptian history.

 The traditional association with Amethyst continues, with Amethyst being featured in several pieces of British Royal Family regalia, including some Orbs.
 The Royal Scepter contains an impressive Amethyst.
 However, it is overshadowed by the 530 carat Cullinan I diamond.

 Amethyst is also referenced in Greek and Roman mythology, in similar stories.
 In the Greek version, the maiden Amethystos is pursued by the god Dionysus.
-The goddess Artemis turns the maiden into a statue of colorless Quartz, to protect her from Dionyusus.
+The goddess Artemis turns the maiden into a statue of colorless Quartz, to protect her from Dionysus.
 A remorseful Dionysus pours his wine on the statue, turning it purple.
 In the Roman version, an angry Bacchus swears that the first person he encounters will be devoured by tigers.
 This person is the maiden Amethysta, who is turned to colorless Quartz by the goddess Diana.
-Bacchus attempts to revive the maiden with wine, but only succeeds in changing her color.
+Bacchus attempts to revive the maiden with wine but only succeeds in changing her color.

-The word ‘amethystos’ literally means ‘not intoxicated’.
-Whether the legend springs from this meaning, or the meaning from the legend, is unclear.
+The word "amethystos" literally means "not intoxicated."
+Whether the legend springs from this meaning or the meaning from the legend is unclear.
 However, sobriety and Amethyst have an association that dates back to this time.
 Drinking wine from an Amethyst chalice was said to prevent intoxication.
 Perhaps a crafty ruler in the midst of negotiations drank water from such a goblet, only appearing to drink wine, and surprised everyone with his ability to stay sober!